Hey, Snickerdoodle!

 Expert Tips

-For added color, sprinkle with fresh parsley and flake salt before serving.
+• For added color and flavor, sprinkle with fresh parsley and flake salt before serving.

-If you are preparing this for more than four people, just increase the number of fish filets you prepare.
-There is plenty of flour, buttermilk and panko crumb mixture left to do more fish filets.
+• If you are preparing this for more than four people, just increase the number of fish filets you prepare.
+There is plenty of flour, buttermilk and panko crumb mixture left to do additional fish filets.

 FAQ